Papers delivered at the Irfán Colloquium Session #135 (English)

 Annual sessions of Irfan Colloquia were established about 18 years ago in honor and memory of Haj Mehdi Arjmand.
 Irfan has enjoyed continuous support and sponsorship of the grandchildren of Haj Mehdi Arjmand.

-Holy Places and Historic Sites Mentioned in Memorials of the Faithful
+Holy Places and Historic Sites Mentioned in Memorials of the Faithful edit

 by Foad Seddigh

 Memorials of the Faithful is not merely a book devoted to the hagiography of some believers and historical narrative of their lives, rather a depository of matchless beauty in Persian writing, an exquisite text of profound meaning, and a testimonial to the devotion to the Cause of God and the Covenant, of some believers among whom were low as well as high in rank, poor and rich, semi-literate and learned.
 In the book Memorials of the Faithful, `Abdu'l-Bahá, in the course of portraying the life history of some believers, has cited many villages, cities, and sites, some of which were blessed by the foot-steps of the twin manifestations of God for this age, and others are important due to being the scene of significant historical events of the Faith.